This page provides a repository of all the What’s New entries for 2005,

 saved.
 They are unlikely to be of any great interest, but do provide a picture

-of how the site has developed over the just over eighteen years it has been here.
+of how the site has developed over the eighteen and a half years it has been here.

 | 5 Oct 2005

 The 2005 season has reached its conclusion, and personally I feel like it

 has barely reached the halfway point (although I guess from my perspective

 that is about right).
 I’ve been rather lax in posting updates during the

 latter half of the season, but given the tight deadlines with the dinner

 and dance looming barely a month beyond the last ball, I have managed to